 I was born and raised in Caldwell, Idaho.
 A nerdy kid, I loved nothing better than to read…constantly.
 I still love to read but manage to intersperse this passion with other interests.
 Like collecting cookbooks.
-I’m over 1800 now, but I hasten to point out that I count each one separately, even if they are little leaflets, so that’s much better.
+I’m at nearly 2000 now, but I hasten to point out that I count each one separately, even if they are little leaflets, so that’s much better.
 Right?

 Another of my passions, er, addictions, of course, is genealogy.
 I would hang on every word as my grandparents told me stories of their lives during the 20s and 30s, but it was not until I was about 14 that I stumbled upon genealogy as something concrete and structured.
 That was when I found a family history one of my cousins had put together as an anniversary present for his grandparents.
 I was fascinated by what he had uncovered and the stories he had detailed; a number of years later I was able to contact him directly and use his work as the starting point for my own research.
 The rest, as they say, is history.

 Speaking of history, I eventually left Idaho; I obtained both a BA and an MA in Medieval Studies and am now living in Waynesboro, Virginia.
 In addition to all the aforementioned addictions, I also play country and old-time music in a band with my brother and some friends.
 Our band name, naturally, has a genealogical theme.
 The Corn Hog Association was a Depression-era government relief program where my maternal grandmother worked.

 Oh yes, and did I mention the piebald brindle dachshund?